Late-week Clemson Football Nuggets

 in other news

-For more than a decade Tigerillustrated.com has used Thursday afternoons during the season to deliver additional team-related nuggets to subscribers following Clemson's final practice of game week.
+For more than a decade Tigerillustrated.com has used Thursday afternoons during the season to deliver additional team-related nuggets to subscribers following Clemson's final practice of the week.

 We are continuing that tradition this year!